udevbe/greenfield/docs/pages/design/index.md

 The Compositor Shell provides an implementation on top of the Compositor.
 It provides auxiliary controls like application management, keyboard configuration etc. and works closely together with the [Compositor Proxy CLI](#compositor-proxy-cli).

-The Compositor Shell version included in the repository implements a bare minimum shell, while still trying to be somewhat esthetically pleasing.
+The Compositor Shell included in the repository implements the bare minimum, while still trying to be somewhat esthetically pleasing.
-It's implemented using [Preact](https://preactjs.com/) and [Tailwind CSS](https://tailwindcss.com/) and has no runtime dependencies besides
-Preact and the Compositor library.
+It uses [Preact](https://preactjs.com/) and [Tailwind CSS](https://tailwindcss.com/) and has no runtime dependencies besides Preact and the Compositor library.
 The Compositor Shell is implemented as a single page application.

 Building is straightforward